Updated Sept. 25, 2021

 Ka-Chang!
 Ka-Chang!
 Ka-Chang!
 The 1980s were anything but unobtrusive, so it should come as no surprise that the N2000 (F-301 outside of the US & Canada), Nikon's first SLR with internal, automatic film winding, was not bashful in its efforts to advance 35mm film to the next frame.
 This by no means distinguished it from its peers as there were no truly quiet motorized film advances until the '90s came along.
 Long spurned by Nikonistas due to its cardinal sins of: 1) Complete battery reliance, 2) Hybrid construction (READ: it's not all-metal...gasp!), and 3) Automation for everything but film rewind and auto focus, the N2000 is an all-time sleeper among Nikon SLRs (although the ruckus it makes when you squeeze the shutter release would serve as an effective alarm tone on your smartphone ;-)).
-It was Nikon's last proper, in-house, clean-sheet, manual focus SLR design (don't get me started on the FM-10/FE-10 imposters or the kneecapped N6000/F-601M that supposedly replaced the N2000 in the lineup but, in reality, did nothing of the sort).
+It was Nikon's last proper, in-house, clean-sheet, manual focus SLR design (don't get me started on the FM-10/FE-10 imposters or the oddball N6000/F-601M that supposedly replaced the N2000, but was just a kneecapped MF version of the AF N6006/F-601).
 But there was more to this under-the-radar SLR than just a fancy film advance system.

 A Long Time Coming (and Running)